elicia4/linux_notes/02-connecting-via-ssh.md

 > Accepted password for \<username> from \<IP> port \<port-number>

-and it's going to tell you that the `session opened for user <username> ...`.
+and that the `session opened for user <username> ...`.
 If a user can't connect with SSH, you will know the exact reason why they can't.